AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/shr-server-nonce.md

 }
 ```

-Once the request has been configured and `POP` is set as the `authenticationScheme`, it can be sent into the `acquireTokenRedirect` MSAL Browser API.
+Once the request has been configured and `POP` is set as the `authenticationScheme`, it can be passed to any loginXXX or acquireTokenXXX API:

 ```javascript
 const response = await myMSALObj.acquireTokenRedirect(popTokenRequest);